SNARL1/bd-mitigation-report/README.md

 ```
 docker run -e PASSWORD=yourpasswordhere --rm -p 8787:8787 bd-mitigation-report
 ```
-"yourpasswordhere" is a password of your choice that will be used to access the container's RStudio server (step 6).
+"yourpasswordhere" is a password of your choice that will be used to access the container's RStudio Server instance (step 6).

 6. Connect to the container's RStudio Server in a web browser at `localhost:8787`.
 In the login window, username = "rstudio" and password = password you specified in step 5.
-7. In RStudio Server, create a new project and clone the repository into it, as in step 1.
-In the localhost browser window, you are now able to run any of the code in the repository without having to install the dependencies.
+7. In the container's RStudio Server, create a new project and clone the repository into it, as in step 1.
+You are now able to run any of the code in the repository - all of the dependencies are already installed.
-8. When done working with the repository in the browser window, log out of RStudio Server (File > Log Out).
+8. When done working with the repository in the browser window, log out of RStudio Server (File > Sign Out).
 Close the Docker container running in Terminal with `ctrl-c`.
+If there are any files from your work in the container that you want to preserve (e.g., figures), save them to your local computer.
+Any unsaved files will be lost when the container is closed.
-9. The next time you want to work with the containerized repository using RStudio Server, repeat steps 5-8.
+9. The next time you want to work with the containerized repository, repeat steps 5-8.

+## Acknowledgements
+Many people contributed to this project over its 10+ year lifespan.
+These include summer field assistants, research colleagues, and collaborators in the National Park Service, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, and U.S. Forest Service.
+Thanks to all of you for your contributions that made this project possible.
+For a list of people who made particularly important contributions, in [Knapp et al. (2022)](https://doi.org/10.7717/peerj.12712) see the list of authors and the Acknowledgements section.
+Funding for this project was provided by the National Park Service, National Science Foundation, and National Institutes of Health.
+Additional funding details are provided in the "Funding" section of [Knapp et al. (2022)](https://doi.org/10.7717/peerj.12712).

 ## Contact
 Roland Knapp, Research Biologist, University of California Sierra Nevada Aquatic Research Laboratory, Mammoth Lakes, CA 93546 USA; rolandknapp(at)ucsb.edu, <https://mountainlakesresearch.com/roland-knapp/>.